wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 </tr>
 <tr>
 <td><code>~proxy.points.*.blocked</code></td>
 <td>Counter of the points being blocked at the proxy, as a per-second rate.
-If this rate is above 0, you can look at the charts in the Proxy Troubleshooting section of the Operations for Applications Service and Proxy Data dashboard to determine if the metrics contain invalid characters or bad timestamps, or if they are failing configurable regular expressions.
+If this rate is above 0, you can look at the charts in the Proxy Troubleshooting section of the Tanzu Observability Service and Proxy Data dashboard to determine if the metrics contain invalid characters or bad timestamps, or if they are failing configurable regular expressions.
 A small sample of blocked points – up to <code>pushBlockedSamples</code> – and a complete list of blocked points is written to the proxy log file.
 See the <code>/var/log/wavefront/wavefront-blocked-points.log</code> file for a complete list.
 See <code>/etc/wavefront/wavefront-proxy/log4j2.xml</code> for configuring for details on enabling and configuring the proxy log file.</td>
 </tr>
 <tr>
 <td><code>~proxy.buffer.fill-rate</code></td>